Total And Marginal Utility

 The marginal utility of goods and services directly affects the marginal utility of money, for if the additional value of goods and services falls, so does the money used to buy those items.
 Marginal utility explains a lot in our economy, including the answers to the questions posed at the beginning of this article.

-- The desire for higher income drops off significantly after $75,000 because the marginal utility of money declines significantly.
+- The desire for higher income drops off significantly after $75,000 (as of 2020, this is now closer to $100,000 after adjusting for inflation) because the marginal utility of money declines significantly.
 In most locations, it is a sufficient income to pay for a decent living, which is why other things become more important, such as time off.

 - Some studies have found that people prefer spending money on experiences rather than goods, which seems perplexing, since goods can last a long time, while experiences are fleeting.
 A recent study has shown that most people value experiences more than buying material goods, but only if their income exceeds $25,000; otherwise, low income people prefer to buy material goods.
 What explains this?
 Marginal utility, of course.
 The marginal utility of products is greater when a person has fewer of them, but as the accumulation of goods increases, the marginal utility of additional goods declines, thus making experiences more desirable, especially since there are many more experiences than there are unique products.
 Moreover, people can enjoy their memories of experiences, especially since such enjoyment is enhanced by the fading of boring or bad memories and by the embellishment of good memories, making the memories better than the actual experiences.